Campaigning over, Greeks prepare to vote

 Friday’s polls broadly showed that Syriza will get the most votes and, with the 50-seat bonus, it could forge a coalition with the centrist To Potami party and the socialist PASOK.

 But the implementation of the bailout may be at stake.
-The two main parties, for example, disagree on pivotal matters such as freeing up the labor market, collective bargaining and immigration.
+The two main parties, for example, disagree on pivotal matters such as freeing up the labour market, collective bargaining and immigration.

 Frustrated voters may also swing to the two extremes of the political spectrum.
 The polls show Golden Dawn, a far-right party that sports an old Greek symbol closely resembling a swastika as its emblem, coming third, albeit a distant third.
 The KKE, Greece’s hard-core communists, might make it to fourth.